wjoseph7/TinyTitansPublic/README.md

         present in the polygon data but is present in AAII's datasource (Refinitiv)

-    (b) As I only included stocks from the NYSE and NASDAQ I missed a handful of OTC assets which were included in AAII's portfolio.
+    (b) As I only included stocks from the NYSE and NASDAQ, I missed a handful of OTC assets which were included in AAII's portfolio.
 Note that in AAII's TT, a stock must be listed on the NYSE or NASDAQ to be invested in.
 However, they include assets which were listed within the last year